colinleroy/BurgerDisk/README.md

 avrdude -c arduino -P /dev/ttyUSB0 -b 115200 -p m328p -U flash:w:SPIISD.orig.hex
 ```

+# For bug number 2

+There is no workaround but to use this firmware.

 # Directions for this project

-I am not yet sure what I want to do with this project.
-I would like to have my
+There are mainly two things I want for this project.
+First, I would like to have my
 firmware conform to my needs (for example, I need only one or two partitions, and
 I dislike seeing S2D1 and S2D2 when I won't use them).
+This is done.

+Second, I want this device to act as a period-correct hard drive: I am not interested
+in switching images dynamically, or to be able to boot any other image than the first
+one.
+This is done.

-I would also like it to
+Third, I would like to design a PCB (and extend the firmware) to allow this device
+to be daisy-chainable (before other Smartport devices and before dumb floppy drives).
+This is not done.

-be a good, solid Smartport hard drive implementation that would benefit the
+Also, I want it to be a good, solid Smartport hard drive implementation base that
-community at large: while it is easy to find mass storage solutions for the
+would benefit the community at large: while it is easy to find mass storage
-slotted Apple IIs, there are far less options to the //c, and as far as I know,
+solutions for the slotted Apple IIs, there are far less options to the //c, and
-only one - the out-of-stock SPIISD v1 - is open-source.
+as far as I know, only one - the out-of-stock SPIISD v1 - is open-source.

 So, if people are interested in such a project, I'm in.
 I am bad at hardware,
 and while I can wire shit to the correct pins to make prototypes, I have zero